 - On 19 October, the NVA 33rd Regiment launched the attack of the Pleime camp.
 The attack was a luring tactic aiming to attract the II Corps main force out of Pleiku to destroy it with an ambush.
 II Corps Command took up the challenge.

-- On 20 October, it immediately reacted by establishing a relief Armored Task Force to rescue the camp and at the same time dispatched a two ARVN-US Special Forces company team to reinforce the camp.
+- On 20 October, it immediately reacted by establishing a relief Armored Task Force to rescue the camp and at the same time, dispatched a two ARVN-US Special Forces company team to reinforce the camp.

-- On 22 October the ARVN-US Special Forces team entered the camp after being helilifted to a location North East Pleime.
+- On 22 October the ARVN-US Special Forces team entered the camp after being helilifted to a location North-East Pleime.
 Meanwhile, to counter the NVA mobile ambush tactic, the Relief Armored Task Force was ordered to linger around Phu My as to give the appearance of conducting a patrol operation while waiting for more reinforcement.

-- On 24 October, the Relief Armored Task Force received order to push toward the camp, and the 2/19 Air Cavalry Arty battery moved from Pleiku Airfield to position at 10 km South of Phu My to provide artillery support to the relief column.
+- On 24 October, the Relief Armored Task Force received the order to push toward the camp, and the 2/19 Air Cavalry Arty battery moved from Pleiku Airfield to z position at 10 km South of Phu My to provide artillery support to the relief column.
 After failing to achieve the ambush, the 32nd Regiment received the order to retreat.